 - Maintaining a calm temperament will burn less energy as well as helping to build trust and empathy

-Even if your negotiation doesn’t involve a single summit-style meeting, these pieces of advice can still be applicable.
+Even if your negotiation for a vendor contract doesn’t involve a single summit-style meeting, these pieces of advice can still be applicable.
 For example, don’t rush to send an email back quickly if you don’t need to as this can lead to oversights or misunderstandings.

 You might also want to avoid reading complex documents right at the end of your working day when tiredness is likely to be more of a factor.
 Save it for the following morning and look at it with fresh eyes.

-While there may be commercial implications when it comes to further elongating the process, these should be weighed up against the prospect of a less favourable deal with this prospective supplier.
+While there may be commercial implications when it comes to further elongating the process, these should be weighed up against the prospect of a less favourable deal with this prospective vendor.